mah0001/metadata-editor-docs-v2/quick_start_image.md

 The only file you need to reproduce this Quick-Start example is the image file *.../image/wb_photo_food_market.jpg* (feel free to use another image of your choice).

+> This Quick Start section does not include detailed guidance on documenting geographic data.
+For comprehensive instructions, see the chapter **Documenting Data – Images**.

 ## Step 1: Create a new project and add a thumbnail